binksera/Chat-Jeepney-T---WRO---Future-Engineers/README.md

 The 4-wheeled autonomous vehicle uses an Ordinary Motor Module for rear propulsion, driving the rear wheels through a gear system connected to a common axle.
 A Simulated Steering Gear Module at the front controls the steering by adjusting the angle of the front wheels.
 Power is provided by a Lithium Battery Module, regulated by a DC-DC Buck Converter, and managed by an Arduino Uno R3.
 This setup ensures smooth, coordinated movement and precise steering for autonomous navigation.

+**Power and Sense Management**

+The 4-wheeled autonomous vehicle is powered by a Lithium Battery Module, which provides a stable voltage of 7.4V and a capacity of 1100mAh.
+This battery ensures sufficient energy for the motors and electronic components, enabling extended operational time.
+The battery is connected to a DC-DC Buck Converter LM2596S, which regulates the voltage to appropriate levels for different components, such as 5V for sensors and 3.3V for specific modules.

+### Bill of Materials (BOM)

+1. Lithium Battery Module:
+  - Output Voltage: 7.4V

+  - Capacity: 1100mAh

+2. DC-DC Buck Converter LM2596S:

+- Input Voltage: 4V-35V

+- Output Voltage: Adjustable (1.23V to 30V)

+- Input Current: 3A (max)

+3. Ordinary Motor Modules:

+- Voltage: 7.4V

+4. Simulated Steering Gear Module:

+- Voltage: 5V

+- Torque: 1.5kgf.cm

+5. HC-SR04 Ultrasonic Sensor:

+- Operating Voltage: 5V

+- Current: 15mA

+6. MPU6050 Gyro Breakout:

+- Input Voltage: 3.3V

+- Tri-Axis Gyro and Accelerometer

+7. DFRobot Huskylens:

+- Supply Voltage: 3.3V-5V

+9. Wires and Connectors:

+- For connecting battery, sensors, and motors to the Arduino and power sources.

+10. Mounting Hardware:

+- Brackets and mounts to secure components to the LEGO chassis.

 This site was built using [GitHub Pages](https://pages.github.com/).